hgoldfish/qtnetworkng/docs/references.rst

     Acquire the semaphore.
 If all resouces are used, and the parameter ``blocking`` is true, blocks current coroutine until any other coroutine release a resource.
 Otherwise this function returns immediately.

-    Returns whether the semaphore is acquired.
+    Return whether the semaphore is acquired.

 .. method:: void release()